eezstreet/SWATEliteForce/README.md

 The mod can be removed by deleting the SEF folder from your hard drive.

 # HOW TO PLAY IN MULTIPLAYER #
-SEFv4 includes a modified Engine.dll which is required to play in Multiplayer.
-It is based on the SWAT4Stats.com browser plugin, so you also get a working master server.
-MAKE A BACKUP FIRST, then copy the Engine.dll from SEF/System to ContentExpansion/System folder.
-BOTH the server and the client need to do this first.
+In order to play in multiplayer, both the host and client need to have the same GuiBase.ini.
+Unfortunately, this file tends to get changed (either by changing video settings or otherwise) so it will have issues.

 # CHANGES, SUMMARIZED #
 	* The Stetchkov Syndicate and base game missions are compressed into one campaign.
 As in The Stetchkov Syndicate, some equipment will need to be unlocked.